Shortcuty/Signing-Server-API-Documentation/README.md

 **Response (200 OK):**

 Returns the signed `.shortcut` file as a download.
-The file begins with the `AEA1` marker.

 ---